 Future Simple

-The best way to predict the future is to create it.
+The future simple tense talks about actions that will happen later.
 In this lesson, you will learn to talk about the future in English using 'will.'

-"Future Simple" Tense in English Grammar
+"Future Simple" in English Grammar

 What Is Future Simple?